bravelion040-lab/M2/README.md

 ## ALGORITHM:

 1. Start
-2. Declare the function fact().
+2. Input an integer n from the user.
-3. In the main() function, call the fact() function.
+3. Create a user-defined function factorial(int num) that:

-4. In fact() function:
+      Initializes fact = 1.

-   a.
-Declare variables i, N, and fact (initialized to 1).
+      Uses a loop from 1 to num to multiply fact by each integer.

-   b.
-Read an integer N from the user.
+      Returns the value of fact.

-   c.
-Use a for loop from 1 to N: i.
-Multiply fact by i in each iteration.
+4. Call the function factorial(n) from main() and store the result.
-   d.
-After the loop, print the factorial value.
+5. Print the factorial of n.
-5. End
+6. Stop

 ## PROGRAM:
 ~~~